Trusted WordPress tutorials, when you need them most.

 Do you want to add Google Authenticator 2-step verification to your WordPress site?

 Passwords alone aren’t enough to ward off hackers and unauthorized users.
-Adding the Google Authenticator 2-step verification adds an extra layer of security to your website.
+Luckily, using Google Authenticator 2-step verification can add an extra layer of security to your website.

-In this article, we’ll show you how to add the 2-step verification in your WordPress site using the Google Authenticator app.
+In this article, we will show you how to add 2-step verification on your WordPress site using the Google Authenticator app.

-Normally passwords can be cracked.
-If you are using the same password on numerous websites, a security leak on one put your other accounts in danger.
-Often people are lazy, and they don’t change their passwords even after they get an email about security compromise on a major site.
+Unfortunately, passwords can sometimes be cracked.
+If you are using the same password on numerous websites, then a security leak on one puts your other accounts in danger.
+Often, people are lazy, and they don’t change their passwords even after they get an email about a security compromise on a major site.

 Well, the 2-step verification is the solution just for that.
-Even if the hacker knows your WordPress username and password, they will not be able to access your site unless they have a time restrained random security code (provided by Google Authenticator).
+Even if the hacker knows your WordPress username and password, they will not be able to access your WordPress website unless they have a time-restrained random security code (provided by Google Authenticator).

-The Google Authenticator app is a mobile application developed by Google that provides two-factor authentication (2FA) for various online accounts and services.
+The Google Authenticator app is just one example of a mobile application that provides two-factor authentication (2FA) for various online accounts and services.

 It generates time-based one-time passwords (TOTPs) that serve as the second factor for authentication when logging into an account.